-Juventus was knocked out of the Champions league by Galatasaray in a controversial game Wednesday, but the defender insists its earlier results should have been better.
+Juventus were knocked out of the Champions league by Galatasaray in a controversial game on Wednesday but the defender insists their earlier results should have been better

-The Turin giants lost 1-0 to Galatasaray in its vital Champions League clash on Wednesday, ensuring it will drop into the Europa League for the remainder of the season.
+The Turin giants lost 1-0 to Galatasaray in their vital Champions League clash on Wednesday, ensuring they will drop into the Europa League for the remainder of the season.